Chinese Graduate Profiles

 Employment:

 “Today’s job market has become increasingly competitive globally.
-It’s really important to differentiate yourself among the crowd.
+It’s really important to differentiate yourself from the crowd.
 Perfect academic transcripts and relevant extracurricular activities that can demonstrate leadership quality would definitely help you to get through the door.”Bingru Zhu

 Academic Program: